lif-zone/lif/README.md

 ```

 The DB server will be running at [http://localhost:3101](http://localhost:3101).
+And will use local mongo container.
 Verify it works via a simple client script:

 ```
 $ node pkg/example_client.js